Two groups clash inside BJP party office in Bengal; vehicles torched | Politics

 Denying the allegation, TMC Purba Bardhaman districtpresident Swapan Debnath said two factions of the BJP -old andnew- were fighting against each other over the issue ofgetting prominence in the saffron party.

+During an organisational meeting at a BJP party officein Asansol in Paschim Bardhaman district, two groups of thesaffron camp got involved in a scuffle in presence of UnionMinister and local MP Babul Supriyo.

+''Everybody present at the meeting wanted to speak andan argument began between the two groups which initiallystalled the proceedings.
+However, none of the workers left theplace and the programme continued,'' Supriyo said.

-Senior BJP leader Samik Bhattacharya in Kolkata saidthe party will inquire into the incident and not tolerate anyindisciplined act.
+Senior BJP leader Samik Bhattacharya in Kolkata saidthe party will inquire into the Purba Bardhaman incident andnot tolerate any undisciplined act.

 ''Those joining the party should understand that no actof indiscipline will be tolerated,'' he said.